 “The imagery around our band is so important because it creates our identity.
 Sometimes members need to take a backseat and let the band have its own identity.
 George is a fantastic lyric writer, you could read his lines off paper without melody and they would tell a beautiful story.
 I love how bands like Avenged Sevenfold or Nightwish have always had that extra level of meaning to their lyrics.”

-After weighing up the pros and cons to signing a big record deal, The Raven Age have chosen to release Conspiracy via their own Corvid (the raven/crow family of birds) label, allowing the members to oversee every step of their success and retain full recording rights and creative control.
+After weighing up the pros and cons to signing a big record deal, The Raven Age chose to release Conspiracy via their own Corvid (the raven/crow family of birds) label, allowing the members to oversee every step of their success and retain full recording rights and creative control.
 Along with grand designs for their music, imagery and career as a whole, this latest venture looks set to also become something bigger than the five members in the band.

 “We want to know exactly what’s happening with every aspect of our band,” says George, who has overseen much of the band’s operations since their formation in 2009.
 “It’s not being big-headed, we’ve just learned that the more people you involve, the more your vision changes or slows down.
 We wrote the songs, recorded and produced it, came up with the artwork… so why not just go for it?
 There was more collaboration this time round – Tony and MJ brought some great ideas forward, which we all worked on together to make the album more diverse.
 Lyrically there are stories of desperation and inhumanity, which get told through different periods of time.
 I enjoy delving into the lives and experiences of people from years ago when times were totally different, alongside expressing current personal issues which I generally dress up in metaphor.”